getify/You-Dont-Know-JS/async & performance/ch2.md

 That's just not really how our brains appear to be set up.
 We're much more single taskers than many of us (especially A-type personalities!) would like to admit.
 We can really only think about one thing at any given instant.

-I'm not talking about all our involuntary, subconscious, automatic brain functions, such as heart beating, breathing, and eyelid blinking.
+I'm not talking about all our involuntary, subconscious, automatic brain functions, such as breathing and eyelid blinking.
 Those are all vital tasks to our sustained life, but we don't intentionally allocate any brain power to them.
 Thankfully, while we obsess about checking social network feeds for the 15th time in three minutes, our brain carries on in the background (threads!) with all those important tasks.

 We're instead talking about whatever task is at the forefront of our minds at the moment.
 For me, it's writing the text in this book right now.
 Am I doing any other higher level brain function at exactly this same moment?
 Nope, not really.
 I get distracted quickly and easily -- a few dozen times in these last couple of paragraphs!